KhafraDev/node-mailinabox/README.md

 ![mailinabox](https://mailinabox.email/static/logo.png)

 A simple package to communicate with the mailinabox API.

 The API is installed onto every instance of mailinabox.

+This can be used for an account creation form or other methods not yet available to mailinabox.

 [mailinabox.email](https://mailinabox.email/)